 Skip to content

-Using JSX in Apostrophe
+Using JSX in Apostrophe with Vite

-Why Customize Your Webpack Build?
+Why Customize Your Vite Build?

 Advantages of Using JSX for a Dynamic Component